nexus-devs/nexushub-client/README.md

 ```js
 nexus.subscribe(endpoint)
 ```
 >Subscribe to updates on a specific endpoint.
-Updates can be listened to via `blitz.on(endpoint, fn)`.
+Updates can be listened to via `nexus.on(endpoint, fn)`.

 | Argument | Description | Default |
 |:------------- |:------------- |:------------- |